Mortec/SurfaceProjection/README.md

 Svelte app to map pictures to SVG paths prepared for a pen plotter.

-Inspired by Paul Butler [article](https://nb.paulbutler.org/surface-projection/).
+Inspired by Paul Butler's [article](https://nb.paulbutler.org/surface-projection/).